Loopshape/composergrunt/README.md

 > sudo npm install

 #Copyright:
-This package is assembled for educational intentions and not ready for production usage nor commercial purposes!
+This package is assembled for an personal/educational intention and not ready for production usage nor commercial purposes!
 All rights of the scripts are belonging to their respective owners.